From Unstructured Data to In-Context Learning: Exploring What Tasks Can Be Learned and When: Scenarios where in-context learning fails

-In this section, we consider two scenarios where in-context learning (ICL) unexpectedly fails, irrespective of architectures.
-In Section \ref{sec:failed-1}, both the training data and test prompts follow repeating patterns across blocks, but the pattern in the test data differs from that in the training data.
-In Section \ref{sec:failed-2}, the training sentences contain known input-output pairs but only at fixed locations.
-Section \ref{sec:failed-synth} concludes with a synthetic data experiment that provides support to the theory.
+In this section, we consider two scenarios where in-context learning (ICL) fails, irrespective of architectures.
+In Section \ref{sec:failed-1}, we consider a logic reasoning task requiring identification and generalization of a repetition meta-pattern within sequences.
+In Section \ref{sec:failed-2}, we explore a word analogy task where relevant word pairs appear in unstructured training sentences but are limited to fixed positions.
+Section \ref{sec:failed-synth} concludes with a synthetic data experiment supporting the theory.